-Hotel on Rivington is in the epicenter of the hip and historic Lower East Side.
-The hottest restaurants, boutiques, galleries and nightlife are all steps from our door.
-The rich history of the LES makes it one of NYC’s most authentic neighborhoods.
+Hotel on Rivington is in the epicenter of the lively and historic Lower East Side.
+The trendiest restaurants, boutiques, galleries and nightlife are all steps from our door.

 Open your Instagram app, get your filters ready and make your way to Kenmare street to try out De Maria.
 Opened in February, the newest restaurant from chef Camille Becerra (Navy, Cafe Henrie) is a stylish all-day spot that’s taking social media by storm.
 Head over at lunch time to try out Becerra’s take on healthy, ingredient-driven cuisine, like her Fire Dragon Bowl with a turmeric-poached egg, heirloom beans, grains, avocado and tarragon tahini.
 Pro tip: bring your phone to the bathroom to snap a shot of the restaurant’s signature neon blue Virgin Mary.